SocialCodeInc/ssh-ecs-run-task/README.md

 To run this script you will have to have been granted all necessary permissions.
 It's not a backdoor, just an easier path to the front door.

 ### sudo
 On some EC2 instances, you may need sudo privileges to run the docker command.
 If so, the use the **--sudo** flag to tell ssh-ecs-run-task to use `sudo`.
-The `sudo` command can give users a limited set of commands to run, and logs all actions.
+The `sudo` command can be configured to give users a limited set of commands to run, and it logs all their actions.

 ##Caution
 As spiderman's uncle once said, "with great power comes great responsibility".
 So please don't use this handy tool to wreck your system by running dangerous commands without thinking.